qtproject/pyside-pyside-setup/sources/pyside6/doc/gettingstarted.rst

 Building the documentation
 --------------------------

+Starting from 6.3, the documentation is not being built by default.
+When using the second option described in this section, make sure to use the ``--build-docs`` option.

 Starting from 5.15, there are two options to build the documentation:

 1. Building rst-only documentation (no API)